-While this may seem like a miss from the sales side, from an SEO side the query matches with the result and it even has timeliness on its side.
-The post list 2018 best wooden bats, not 2017 or of all-time.
-Searchers know they will be getting relevant and of the moment information.
+While this may seem like a miss from the sales side, from an SEO side the query matches the result and it even has timeliness on its side.
+The post list 2018 best wooden bats, not 2017 or all-time.
+Searchers know they will be getting relevant and of-the-moment information.

 SEO has done its job.
 Now clicking through to the landing page, it would seem that this page is more informational.
-However, the CRO and content team have joined forces to ensure that even a simple blog post can do the heavy-lifting of conversion rate optimization.
+However, the CRO and the content team have joined forces to ensure that even a simple blog post can do the heavy lifting of conversion rate optimization.

-What looks like, at first read, a simple blog post in the 6 Best 2018 Wood Bats is actual a piece of sales collateral.
-With email opt-ins above the fold and a clear navigation to shop, users can take several actions that will lead them to a conversion
+What looks like, at first read, a simple blog post in the 6 Best 2018 Wood Bats is actually a piece of sales collateral.
+With email opt-ins above the fold and clear navigation to shop, users can take several actions that will lead them to a conversion

 Additionally, hyperlinks are included throughout the post to drive users to check out the recommended bats on the list.
 Each link leads to a product page on Justbats.com.